afelleson/SentimentArcsPackage/README.md

 and other uses.

 ## Installation
-Download clone this GitHub repository, or download it as a .zip and unzip it.
+Clone this GitHub repository, or download it as a .zip and unzip it.
-Use this console shell command to install SentimentArcsPackage:
+Use this console shell command to install the package:
 ```shell
 $ python3 -m pip install /path/to/SentimentArcsPackage
 ```